Chicago Public Schools Selective Enrollment Tier System

 About CPS Tiers

 In Chicago, students will be accepted into top selective schools based on grades, standardized test scores, and entrance exam scores.
 However, Chicago Public School (CPS) places the entire city into 4 socioeconomic "tiers" based on various income and other economic factors of a particular area or neighborhood.
 Tier 1 represents the communities and neighborhoods that have the lowest socioeconomic status, while Tier 4 represents the areas with the highest socioeconomic status.
+So, each year parents of prospective selective enrollment applicants are always concerned and the online education chatrooms are usually filled with questions like "what tier is my neighborhood and where can I find the updated version of the CPS Tier Map."

 Where does Chicago Public Schools get the data?